Article Translations: (Spanish)

-Lactose intolerance is the inability to digest a sugar called lactose that is found in milk and dairy products.
+Lactose intolerance is when someone has trouble digesting lactose, a type of sugar found in milk and other dairy foods.

-Normally when a person eats something containing lactose, an enzyme in the small intestine called lactase breaks it down into simpler sugar forms called glucose and galactose.
-These simple sugars are then easily absorbed into the bloodstream and turned into energy — fuel for our bodies.
+Normally, when we eat something containing lactose, an enzyme in the small intestine called lactase breaks it down into simpler sugar forms called glucose and galactose.
+These simple sugars are then absorbed into the bloodstream and turned into energy.

-People with lactose intolerance do not produce enough of the lactase enzyme to break down lactose.
+In lactose intolerance, the body doesn't make enough lactase to break down lactose.
 Instead, undigested lactose sits in the gut and gets broken down by bacteria, causing gas, bloating, stomach cramps, and diarrhea.

-Lactose intolerance is fairly common and seems to affect guys and girls equally.
-Little kids are less likely to have it, but many people eventually become lactose intolerant in adulthood — some while they are still teens.
-Some health care providers view lactose intolerance as a normal human condition and therefore don't really consider it a disease.
+Lactose intolerance is fairly common.
+Kids and teens are less likely to have it, but many people eventually become lactose intolerant in adulthood.
+Some health care providers view lactose intolerance as a normal human condition and not a disease or serious health problem.

 - Ethnic background.
 People of Asian, African, Native American, and Hispanic backgrounds are more likely to develop lactose intolerance at a young age.